qmk/qmk_firmware/docs/newbs_getting_started.md

 You will need to install [QMK MSYS](https://msys.qmk.fm/).
 The latest release is available [here](https://github.com/qmk/qmk_distro_msys/releases/latest).

-Alternatively, if you'd like to manually install MSYS2, the following section will walk you through the process.

 <details>
-  <summary>Manual Install</summary>

-?> Ignore the following steps if you use `QMK MSYS`.
+  <summary>Advanced Users</summary>

+!> <b style="font-size:150%">This process is not recommended for new users.</b>

+If you'd like to manually install MSYS2, the following sections will walk you through the process.

 #### Prerequisites